 Dr. Seuss Wants You is a new version of an exhibit created by The Center for Holocaust & Humanity Education.
 The exhibit highlights the remarkably insightful works that show an unexpected and unknown aspect of Dr. Seuss.
 Typical Seuss characters encourage us to discover the issues were too often ignored by Americans while the rest of the world was at war: isolationism, willingness to appease, racism, and anti-Semitism.
 This exhibit also has a useful timeline of events, which provides context for the Seuss illustrations.

-Related Film Screenings: The Great Dictator & The Political Dr. Seuss
+Related Film Screening: The Political Dr. Seuss

 These exhibits will be at the Grout Museum under the auspices of an annual partnership between the Grout Museum District and the University of Northern Iowa’s Center for Holocaust and Genocide Education.

 Thank You to Our Local Sponsors: